geo-data/node-mapcache/README.md

 ---

 The `node-mapcache` API is designed to be simple but flexible.
-It binds into the underlying `libmapcache` library before the HTTP layer and revolves around the concept of a `MapCache` object.
-A `MapCache` is derived from a mapcache configuration file and is used to make requests to the underlying tile cache and return a response:
+It binds into the underlying `libmapcache` library before the HTTP layer and around the concept of a `MapCache` object.
+A `MapCache` instance is derived from a standard mapcache configuration file.
+It is used to make requests to the underlying tile cache and return the response:

 ```javascript
 var mapcache = require('mapcache'), // node-mapcache